College & Career Readiness

 About the S.O.A.R.
 Program

 Skills, Opportunity, Awareness, Readiness (S.O.A.R.) is a community college program designed specifically for adults with intellectual disabilities.
 The focus of the program is on helping the individual become more independent and self-directing by acquiring basic literacy and life skills needed to function successfully in daily living.

 Classes are offered at no cost to the student and are held at the North Campus in Rowan County and at the South Campus in Cabarrus County.
-There is also a class offered at Rowan Vocational Opportunities for their clients.
+There is also a class offered at First Baptist Church in Salisbury for their clients.

 For information on placement testing and registration, please contact: